 What dogs have the least health issues?

-The breeds that tend to live the longest are chihuahuas, Chinese crested, fox terriers, English toy spaniels, pomeranians, Australian shepherds, Chinese shar-peis, cocker spaniels, poodles, whippets, Welsh springer spaniels, and rat, Russell, Lakeland, Manchester, and Yorkshire terriers.
+The breeds that tend to live the longest are chihuahuas, Chinese cresteds, fox terriers, English toy spaniels, Pomeranians, Australian shepherds, Chinese shar-peis, cocker spaniels, poodles, whippets, and Welsh springer spaniels, as well as rat, Russell, Lakeland, Manchester, and Yorkshire terriers.7

 What does a warm nose on a dog mean?